iSuslov/zuzel-atlassian-crowd/README.md

-# zuzel:atlassian-crowd
-A Meteor package for the Atlassian Crowd.
+# A Meteor package for the Atlassian Crowd.

 To add:
 <pre>
 meteor add zuzel:atlassian-crowd